 The general consensus is that synvisc knee injections provide some short term relief but will need to be combined with other arthritis treatments for maximum benefit.

 Synvisc knee injections received FDA approval in the US in 1997.
 However, they are not currently recommended under the NICE guidelines (National Institute for Clinical Excellence) in the UK for the treatment of arthritis, and are not routinely administered by UK Rheumatologists.

 There have been no serious side effects reported from the use of synvisc injections.
 The most common side effect is a short term increase in inflammation in the knee.
 This only happens in approximately 3% of cases and usually only last a few days.
 There is also a small risk of infection.

-You should not do any strenuous activity for 48 hours after having knee injections such as jogging, sports or heavy lifting to prevent the risk of injury.
+NB SAFETY ADVICE: You should not do any strenuous activity for 48 hours after having knee injections such as jogging, sports or heavy lifting to prevent the risk of injury.

 Another common type of knee injection is Corticosteroid injections.
 Find out more including indications for treatment, effectiveness and side effects by visiting the knee injections page.

-Synvisc Knee Injections will have most benefit when combined with other knee treatments such as exercises.
-See the arthritis knee treatment section for more info, including exercises you can do in your own home.
+Synvisc knee injections will have most benefit when combined with other knee treatments such as exercises.
+See the arthritis knee treatment section for more information, including exercises you can do in your own home.

 If you need help working out what is causing your pain, visit the knee pain diagnosis section.